Brianfit/xkcd-card-ha/README.md

 <img src = "https://github.com/Brianfit/images/blob/main/actionpopup.jpg" height="50%" width="50%">
 </a>

-If you've properly set up your shell commands in configuration.yaml AND restarted HA (you really restarted, didn't just reload the yaml, right?) you should see an autocomplete when you type "shell".
-In the example above, my configuration.yaml looked like this:
+If you've properly set up your shell command in configuration.yaml AND restarted HA (you really restarted, didn't just reload the yaml, right?) you should see an autocomplete when you type "shell".
+In the example above, which has multiple shell commands, my configuration.yaml looked like this:

 <a href="#">
 <img src = "https://github.com/Brianfit/images/blob/main/multishell.jpg">
 </a>

-NB: when you have more than one shell command, they need to be gathered under one header like the above.
-If you scatter them in your yaml the last one will be the only one loaded.
+NB: If you have more than one shell command, they need to be gathered under one header like the above.
+If you scatter them in your yaml only one will be loaded.

 <a href="#"><img src = "https://github.com/Brianfit/images/blob/main/automation.jpg" height="75%" width="75%"></a>